lucapinello/CRISPResso/README.rst

 Acknowledgements
 ------------
 - Daniel Bauer, Matthew Canver and Guo-Cheng Yuan contributed to the idea of CRISPResso
-- Many people from Feng Zhang lab for the useful feedback and suggestions, in particular David Scott
+- Many people from Feng Zhang's lab for the useful feedback and suggestions, in particular David Scott
 - The FAS Research Computing Team for hosting CRISPResso and for the great support, in particular Daniel Kelleher.